Homepage

 A magnitude 6.0 earthquake shakes eastern Cuba

-Actor Luis Alberto García criticizes the silence of the state media in response to protests in Cuba
+Actor Luis Alberto García criticizes the silence of the official press regarding protests in Cuba

-Morales Ojeda urges journalists to tell “the stories of our people” while Cubans seek the truth outside of the official press
+Morales Ojeda urges journalists to tell "the stories of our people" as Cubans seek the truth outside of the official press

-The official press boasts about tomato puree production, while users sarcastically comment: "Now we package it and sell it in stores for USD."
+Official press boasts about tomato paste production, and users mockingly respond: "Now we package it and sell it in stores for USD."

-After denying contacts with Washington, the official press in Cuba adjusts its narrative to promote dialogue with the U.S.
+After denying contacts with Washington, state media in Cuba adjusts the narrative to promote dialogue with the U.S.

 Amelia Calzadilla calls on the rest of Cuba to join the protests in Havana

-"Even with money, there is no transportation," Cuban women denounce
+"Not even with money is there transportation," Cuban women report

-The officialist newspaper Escambray reports that it remains operational following the suspension of its print edition
+The government-aligned newspaper Escambray reports that it remains operational despite the suspension of its print edition

-A suspected thief operating in a pediatric hospital in Santiago de Cuba has been arrested
+Arrest of a suspected thief operating in a pediatric hospital in Santiago de Cuba

-The Cuban government reduces the print run of Granma and eliminates provincial newspapers due to a lack of resources
+The Cuban government reduces the printing of Granma and eliminates provincial newspapers due to a lack of resources

-Father and son amateur radio operators rescue girl during blackout in Granma
+Father and son amateur radio operators rescue a girl during a blackout in Granma

-Mike Hammer is moved by the story of a 89-year-old Cuban woman: “She reminded me of my mother.”
+Mike Hammer is moved by the story of a 89-year-old Cuban woman: "It reminded me of my mother."

-More than 30 aftershocks have been recorded after the 5.6 earthquake in eastern Cuba
+More than 30 aftershocks were recorded in eastern Cuba following the 5.6 magnitude earthquake

-A noticeable earthquake has been reported in several provinces of eastern Cuba
+A noticeable earthquake has been reported in several provinces in eastern Cuba

 New femicides confirmed in Cuba: Two women murdered by their partners

-José Daniel Ferrer calls for a peaceful response following the act of repudiation against Mike Hammer in Trinidad
+José Daniel Ferrer calls for a peaceful response following a repudiation act against Mike Hammer in Trinidad

-Shouts and harassment: They denounce "act of repudiation" against Ambassador Mike Hammer in Trinidad
+Shouts and harassment: They report an "act of repudiation" against Ambassador Mike Hammer in Trinidad

 The best chess player in Cuba has requested to leave the national team

-Five days of life and an urgent surgery: a baby’s fight for survival in Cuba
+Five days of life and an urgent surgery: a baby's struggle to survive in Cuba

-Cuban mother denounces lack of medication for her sick daughter: “They are playing with her health.”
+Cuban mother denounces the lack of medication for her sick daughter: "They are playing with her health."

 Official media in Cuba avoids mentioning Miami, even when announcing the death of Alfredito Rodríguez